SpiderInk/frogteam/README.md

 <br><br>
 Follow me on [instagram](https://www.instagram.com/reddoverises/).

-## Your virtual Gen AI Engineering Team
+## Your virtual GenAI Engineering Team

 This is meant to be a generative AI interface where you can register new models, configure model settings and prompts, interface with [Chroma](https://www.trychroma.com/) embeddings and have a common set of commands you can use to interact with files in the workspace and the output from various LLMs.
 You register "team members" and assign them a model you can use the same model multiple times or use different models.
 You can assign team members to collaborate on a task and give them a maximum time or token size.